 Have Your Say

 If you would like to share any further information on Livery Street - perhaps you drank in one of the pubs in the past?
 Or maybe knew a previous publican running one of the boozers?
 Whatever the reason it would be great to hear of your stories or gossip.
-Simply send a message and I'll post it here.
+Simply send a message and I will post it here.

-"An Inquest was held on Wednesday afternoon, at the Grand Turk Inn, Ludgate Hill, by Dr. Birt Davies, the Coroner, respecting the death of a
+"An Inquest was held on Wednesday afternoon, at the Grand Turk Inn, Ludgate Hill, by Dr. Birt Davies, the Coroner, respecting the death of

-then ran out into the yard, and man, who lives next door, came and extinguished the flames by enveloping the child in a bag.
+succeed.
+The deceased then ran out into the yard, and a man, who lives next door, came and extinguished the flames by enveloping the child in a bag.
 The little girl

 stated that she was quite certain that her brother William set the deceased on fire on purpose.
 On finding that the child was severely burnt, a woman who came up took

 the deceased to the General Hospital.
 After the sister's evidence had been heard, the Coroner called the attention of the Jury to the fact that, though done

 intentionally, a child three years of age was not responsible for its actions.
 Mr. Bracey, house surgeon at the hospital, stated that the deceased was admitted into

 that Institution the same day.
 He was then severely burned upon nearly the whole surface of the body.
 He never rallied, and died on the same evening.
 He had since

-made a post-mortem examination of the body of the deceased, and gave his opinion that he died, from the effects of the bum, by congestion of the lungs.
+made a post-mortem examination of the body of the deceased, and gave his opinion that he died, from the effects of the burn, by congestion of the lungs.
 After

 "Homicide in Livery Street"

-Birmingham Journal : December 24th 1864 Page 8.
+Birmingham Journal : December 24th 1864 Page 8